solidify/twittersentimentanalysisinazure/README.md

 # Twitter sentiment analysis in Azure
 This contains the guidance to provision resources in Azure for the Twitter Sentiment Analysis.
-You can do this en sevreal ways:
+You can do this in several ways:
 * With a build and release pipeline
 * With a script
 * By doing it manually

-## Here are the steps for doing it manuellay
+## Here are the steps for doing it manually
 Start by logging in to the Azure portal with your team account, https://portal.azure.com

 ![Screenshot](https://github.com/solidify/twittersentimentanalysisinazure/blob/master/documents/AzurePortal.png)